openstack/ironic/doc/source/contributor/osprofiler-support.rst

 To use or test OSProfiler in ironic, the user needs to setup Devstack with OSProfiler and ceilometer.
-In addition to the setup described at `Deploying Ironic with DevStack`_, the user needs to do the following:
+In addition to the setup described at :ref:`deploy_devstack`, the user needs to do the following:

 Add the following to ``localrc`` to enable OSProfiler and ceilometer::